sabberworm/qooxtype/Readme.md

 It also contains some useful aliases for the types used by qooxdoo itself.

+Note: This has to be reworked considerably in order to produce usable .d.ts files.

 ## Usage

 run `node qx2ts /path/to/qooxdoo/app [generated-file-name.d.ts]`.
 When leaving out the output file name, output goes to ./appname.d.ts.
 The builder is special-cased not to output `framework` when used with the qooxdoo source but take the name of the parent folder (`qooxdoo-v-sdk.d.ts`).